Share This Article

 This cold won’t last forever, and once it’s over it will be the perfect time to get out and experience the Metro Parks.
-The Winter Hikes are back again with 13 hikes ranging in length and intensity.
+The Winter Hikes are back again with hikes ranging in length and intensity.
 At the end of each hike, participants will be rewarded with warm food and drinks.
-The hikes begin on January 4 and continue through February 22.
+The hikes kick off in the new year on January 8 and continue through February.
 They are free and open to the public.

 Working out at home can be fun but challenging if you don’t know exactly what you should be doing.
 Workout videos are a great way to learn new routines without having to cough up all of the money for a gym membership.
 If you’re trying to get the costs down to $0, consider renting workouts from the library.
 There are dozens of videos available from typical cardio and weight training exercises to belly dancing.

 So don’t give up on your resolutions just because you don’t have a ton of extra cash.
 There’s so much you can do for free to stay fit and active.

 A daily Columbus email you'll actually love. ❤️

 Every morning we compile the best of Columbus news & events and deliver it in a quick 5 minute read that sets you up with everything you need to be a well informed Columbusian.
 Columbusite.
 Cbussian?
 Whatever, give it a try, you'll love it.